n8n-io/n8n-docs/docs/courses/level-one/index.md

 By the end of this course you will know:

-- How to set up n8n and navigate the Editor UI
+- How to set up n8n and navigate the Editor UI.
-- How data is structured in n8n
+- How n8n structures data.
-- How to configure different node parameters and add credentials
+- How to configure different node parameters and add credentials.
-- When and how to use conditional logic in workflows
+- When and how to use conditional logic in workflows.
-- How to schedule and control workflows
+- How to schedule and control workflows.
-- How to import, download, and share workflows with others
+- How to import, download, and share workflows with others.

 You will build two workflows: